Ekaterina1994/quiz/docs/RULES.md

 ## DOCUMENTATIONS

-- In README file should be describe project, it's goals, used technologies and instructions about to start the app;
+- The README file should contain a description of the project, its goals, technologies used, and instructions for running the application.
-- All modules must be described in README file: for what it need and other useful info.

 ## COMMUNICATION